verrazzano/docs/content/en/docs/observability/monitoring/configure/grafana/grafana.md

 By default, Verrazzano automatically installs and configures a Grafana database.
 However, you can use your own external database.

 {{< alert title="NOTE" color="primary" >}}For a high availability configuration with more than one replica of Grafana, you must configure a database.
-See [Set up Grafana for high availability](https://grafana.com/docs/grafana/latest/setup-grafana/set-up-for-high-availability/) in the Grafana documentation.
+For more information, see [Set up Grafana for high availability](https://grafana.com/docs/grafana/latest/setup-grafana/set-up-for-high-availability/) in the Grafana documentation.
 {{< /alert >}}

 To use your own Grafana database, complete the following steps: